ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 - As with showcase menu screens, active fields or buttons should be kept away from the ‘dead zones’ of the top left, top right and bottom left corner.

-- When an HTML.zip is display the full size of the users screen will be used (ie, it will not be constrained to the size of the showcase.
+- When an HTML.zip is displayed, the full size of the user's screen will be used (i.e., it will not be constrained to the size of the showcase).

-- When the HTML Zip is displayed the app will display it using operating system level browser component:
+- When the HTML Zip is displayed the app will display it using operating system-level browser component:
     - iOS - [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview)
     - Android - [WebView](https://developer.android.com/reference/android/webkit/WebView)
     - Browser - [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) in the browser used (see notes below))